Linear regression and its inference on noisy network-linked data: Introduction

-Although the systematic study of regression on network-linked data has only recently begun to attract interest in statistics \citep{li2016prediction,zhu2017network,su2019testing}, it has been studied in econometrics by many authors, who mostly focused on multiple networks \citep{manski1993identification,lee2007identification,bramoulle2009identification,lee2010specification, de2010identification, chandrasekhar2011econometrics} or longitudinal data \citep{jackson2007relating, manresa2013estimating}.
+Although the systematic study of regression on network-linked data has only recently begun to attract interest in statistics \citep{li2016prediction,zhu2017network,su2019testing}, it has been studied in econometrics by many authors, who mostly focused on multiple networks \citep{manski1993identification,lee2007identification,bramoulle2009identification} or longitudinal data \citep{jackson2007relating, manresa2013estimating}.
 Social effects are typically observed in the form that connected units share similar behaviors or properties.
-Such similarity or correlation may be due to either \emph{homophily}, where social connections are established because of similarity, or \emph{contagion}, where individuals become similar through the influence of their social ties.
+The similarity or correlation may be due to either \emph{homophily}, where social connections are established because of similarity, or \emph{contagion}, where individuals become similar through the influence of their social ties.
 In general, one cannot distinguish homophily from contagion in a single snapshot of observational data \citep{shalizi2011homophily}, as in our setting.
 Therefore, the two directions of causality will not be distinguished, and this type of generic similarity between connected nodes will be called ``network cohesion", as in \cite{li2016prediction, li2019high}.
-A significant class of models for such network regression problems is the class of autoregressive models, which is based on ideas in spatial statistics.
-Certain types of the spatial autoregressive model (SAR) have been used by \cite{manski1993identification,lee2007identification,bramoulle2009identification,lee2010specification,hsieh2016social,zhu2017network}, to name a few.
+A significant class of models for this type of network regression problems is the class of autoregressive models, which is based on ideas in spatial statistics.
+The spatial autoregressive models have been widely used in econometrics, such as in \cite{manski1993identification,lee2007identification,bramoulle2009identification,hsieh2016social,zhu2017network}, to name a few.
 A common form for such a model is

-where $Y = (y_1,...,y_n)^T\in\mathbb{R}^n$, $X=(x_1,...,x_n)^T\in\mathbb{R}^{n\times p}$, $L=D^{-1}A$ is the random walk Laplacian matrix, $A$ is the binary adjacency matrix with $A_{ij}=1$ if nodes $i$ and $j$ are connected, and $D$ is the diagonal matrix with node degrees $d_i=\sum_j A_{ij}$ on the diagonal.
-In this model, $LY$ gives the neighborhood average of the response for each node and $LX$ gives the neighborhood average of each covariate.
-The parameters $\gamma$ and $\eta$ are typically called ``endogenous" and ``exogenous" effects, respectively, while $\beta$ is the standard regression slope.
-The random noise $\epsilon$ is typically assumed to be independent and identically distributed.
-This class of models is also called the ``linear in means" model or social interaction model (SIM).
-When multiple networks for different populations are available, the intercept can be treated as a group effect, called the``external effect" \citep{manski1993identification,lee2007identification,lee2010specification}.